 1. Keep the bedroom cool, dark, and quiet.

 Children with ASD have heightened sensitivity and can be more sensitive to their environment than other children, so you may want to invest in blackout curtains and remove any stimulating electronics.
 Limit television time in the hours before bed as it can overstimulate their already sensitive brains.
 Instead, focus your child’s attention to quiet activities like drawing, puzzles, or reading.

 2. Practice good sleep hygiene and establish a bedtime routine.

 Bedtime routines can help children fall asleep faster, according to research by Vanderbilt University.
 Repeat the same activities in the same order each night 30 minutes before bedtime, including when your child brushes their teeth and if you read a bedtime story together.
 Have your child go to sleep and wake up at the same time, regardless of whether it’s a weekday or weekend.

 Prepare your child for bedtime by reminding them that it’s coming up, so they don’t get irritated by a sudden transition.
-Use something consistent, whether it’s a verbal reminder, or a clock that signals the time.
+Use something consistently, whether it’s a verbal reminder or a clock that signals the time.

-Because autistic children are highly sensitive, you might consider using relaxation techniques in the bedroom routine, such as a gentle massage or lavender oils during bath time.
+Because children with autism are highly sensitive, you might consider using relaxation techniques in the bedroom routine, such as a gentle massage or lavender oils during bath time.